4.58 from 19 votes

 Braised Pork Loin Roast in Dijon Mustard Sauce in white Dutch oven.

-• Place in the oven and cook for one hour.
-Turn the pork roast, then cook for 30 more minutes or to an internal temperature of at least 145 degrees.
+• Place in the oven and cook for 30 minutes.
+Check the internal temperature so you know where you’re at.
+Turn the pork roast, then cook for an additional 20 to 30 minutes, or until the internal temperature reaches at least 145 degrees.

 Braised Pork Loin Roast in Dijon Mustard Sauce in white Dutch oven.